 7.2.2.6.1 Abnormal cases at the initiating UE

 If timer T5080 expires and the Target user info IE is included in the PROSE DIRECT LINK ESTABLISHMENT REQUEST message, the initiating UE shall retransmit the PROSE DIRECT LINK ESTABLISHMENT REQUEST message and restart timer T5080.
 After reaching the maximum number of allowed retransmissions, the initiating UE shall abort the 5G ProSe direct link establishment procedure and may notify the upper layer that the target UE is unreachable.
+If the initiating UE is acting as a 5G ProSe UE-to-UE relay UE, the initiating UE shall send a PROSE DIRECT LINK ESTABLISHMENT REJECT message to the source 5G ProSe end UE.

 Upon expiry of the timer T5080, if the PROSE DIRECT LINK ESTABLISHMENT REQUEST message did not include the Target user info IE and the initiating UE did not receive any PROSE DIRECT LINK ESTABLISHMENT ACCEPT message, the initiating UE may retransmit the PROSE DIRECT LINK ESTABLISHMENT REQUEST message and restart timer T5080.
 If the PROSE DIRECT LINK ESTABLISHMENT REQUEST message did not include the Target user info IE and the initiating UE did not receive any PROSE DIRECT LINK ESTABLISHMENT ACCEPT message, then after reaching the maximum number of allowed retransmissions, the initiating UE shall abort the 5G ProSe direct link establishment procedure and may notify the upper layer that no target UE is available.